devadvance/devadvance.github.io/_posts/2020-07-07-Using-a-mirrorless-camera-or-DSLR-for-video-conferencing.md

 * Linux: [https://github.com/CatxFish/obs-v4l2sink](https://github.com/CatxFish/obs-v4l2sink){:target="_blank"}{:rel="noopener"}

-On an almost-daily basis, I’m using obs-mac-virtualcam on my MacBook Pro 16 (2019).
-I’ve also tested this configuration on a MacBook Pro 13 (2018) that only has an Intel GPU, so it should work fine without a dedicated GPU.
+On an almost-daily basis, I'm using obs-mac-virtualcam on my MacBook Pro 16 (2019).
+I've also tested this configuration on a MacBook Pro 13 (2018) that only has an Intel GPU, so it should work fine without a dedicated GPU.

 There are limitations to each of these plugins.
 For example, macOS has limitations that affect which applications can use the virtual webcam output (see the [compatibility list](https://github.com/johnboiles/obs-mac-virtualcam/wiki/Compatibility)){:target="_blank"}{:rel="noopener"}.

 ## Setting it all up

-Let’s walk through how I have this working.
+Let's walk through how I have this working.

 ## Hardware setup